The Audit & Supervisory Board Activities

 • Main agenda of the Audit & Supervisory Board meetings

-• 24 resolutions:
+• 18 resolutions:

-Audit policy, division of duties, critical auditing items, annual plan, audit report, policy on selection of candidate Audit & Supervisory Board Members, internal control matters, Accounting Auditor matters (including agreement on compensation, and deliberation on reappointment), appointment and compensation of Audit & Supervisory Board Members, etc.
+Audit policy, division of duties, key auditing items, annual plan, audit report, Audit & Supervisory Board regulations, internal control matters, Accounting Auditor matters (including agreement on remuneration, and deliberation on reappointment), appointment of Audit & Supervisory Board Members, etc.

-• 14 matters considered:
+• 16 matters considered:

-Audit findings, revision of the policy on selection of candidate Audit & Supervisory Board Members, a process of auditing internal control system, exchange of opinions with Representative Directors and Outside Directors, confirmation of the effectiveness evaluation process, etc.
+Audit findings, revision of the policy on selection of candidate Audit & Supervisory Board Members, revision of Audit & Supervisory Board regulations, key themes for exchange of opinions with Representative Directors and Outside Directors, semiannual reports on audit activities, enhancement of the effectiveness of overseas on-site audits and interviews, confirmation of the effectiveness evaluation process, etc.

-Critical auditing items, achievements and evaluation of effectiveness
+Key auditing items, achievements and evaluation of effectiveness

 Status of